cockroachdb/docs/v1.1/parallel-statement-execution.md

 ## Independent SQL statements

-As mentioned earlier, CockroachDB considers SQL statements within a single transaction to be independent if they operate on independent tables and their execution can be safely reordered without affecting their results.
+As mentioned earlier, CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.

-For example, the following statements are considered independent since they operate on two independent tables and reordering the statements will not affect the results:
+For example, the following statements are considered independent since reordering the statements will not affect the results:

 ~~~ sql
 > INSERT INTO a VALUES (100);
 > INSERT INTO b VALUES (100);
 ~~~

-The following statements are not considered independent since they operate on the same table:

 ~~~ sql
 > INSERT INTO a VALUES (100);